The California winery is located in southern San Francisco in the Gavilan Mountains east of the Salinas Valley in Monterey County

 , The origin is in 1890, when the Frenchman Charles L. Tamm planted a vineyard for the first time.
 In 1964 the property was acquired by the California wine pioneer Richard H. Graff (1937-1998).
 Together with the famous celebrity chef Julia Child (1912-2004) and Robert Mondavi

-(1913-2008) he founded the American Institute of Food and Wine.
-Graff planted new vineyards and dealt with new winemaking techniques.
-As one of the first in California, he experimented with a malolactic fermentation in white wines, as well as the expansion of imported French oak barrels.
-His goal was to vinify top wines from Chardonnay and Pinot Noir after the model of large Burgundies.
-At the legendary Paris Wine Tasting
+(1913-2008) he founded the "American Institute of Food and Wine".
+Graff planted new vineyards and dealt with new viticulture techniques.
+He was one of the first in California to experiment with malolactic fermentation in white wines and to expand with imported French barriques.
+His goal was to vinify top wines from Chardonnay and Pinot Noir along the lines of large Burgundians.
+The legendary Paris Wine Tasting

 required.
 There are wines from the red varieties Cabernet Sauvignon, Merlot, Pinot Noir and Syrah, as well as the white varieties Chardonnay, Chenin Blanc, Pinot Blanc, Sauvignon Blanc and Viognier.